nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 **Importing Data**
 1. The `Storage#load()` method runs automatically upon startup, which calls `Import#importStorage(filePath)`.
-2. The save file `habit.txt` is then scanned line by line, where every line is parsed into discrete and discernible information and then stored in a string array `lineData`.
+2. The save file `habits.txt` is then scanned line by line, where every line is parsed into discrete and discernible information and then stored in a string array `lineData`.
 3. `Import#updateGoalList(lineData, GoalList)` is called for every line till all lines have be scanned.
 4. In every iteration of `Import#updateGoalList(lineData, goalList)` being called, the information